-REO is not eligible to elect the fair value option as described in Note 2 of the notes to the condensed consolidated financial statements and, as a result, is included at the lower of cost or fair value.
-(2) (3)
+REO is not eligible to elect the fair value option as described in Note 2 of the notes to the consolidated financial statements and, as a result, is included at the lower of cost or fair value.
+Includes corporate loans to certain loan origination entities in which we hold an equity investment.

-(4) (5) Includes investments in unconsolidated entities holding small balance commercial mortgage loans and REO.
+Includes investments in unconsolidated entities holding small balance commercial mortgage loans and REO.